Coneriys/apache4/docs/content/middlewares/http/buffering.md

 The Buffering middleware limits the size of requests that can be forwarded to services.

-With Buffering, Traefik reads the entire request into memory (possibly buffering large requests into disk), and rejects requests that are over a specified size limit.
+With Buffering, apache4 reads the entire request into memory (possibly buffering large requests into disk), and rejects requests that are over a specified size limit.

 This can help services avoid large amounts of data (`multipart/form-data` for example), and can minimize the time spent sending data to a service.